Li-Bot/SE1---Challenge/README.md

 ### Requirement 5: Price Discount
 When the price is returned from `OrderPricingLoader` and multiplied by Price multiplier you have to apply the discount if it satisfies given rules.
 The business rule is that if an order price is greater than or equal to 100000.0 you should apply 30% discount.
+If an order price is greater than or equal to 150000.0 you should apply 50% discount.
 Here is the structure/data class of that discount:

 Kotlin